Pachygrapsus marmoratus: Ecology

-P. marmoratus is an omnivore, but not an opportunist; similar proportions of algae and animals are consumed however abundant they are in the habitat.
+Pachygrapsus marmoratus is an omnivore, but not an opportunist; similar proportions of algae and animals are consumed however abundant they are in the habitat.
 The favoured animals in the diet of P. marmoratus are mussels, limpets and its own species.
 When attacking the limpet Patella depressa, Pachygrapsus marmoratus uses a consistent method, which is usually unsuccessful.
 On more sheltered shores, P. grapsus eats fewer mussels, but compensates with a greater consumption of barnacles.

 Predators of Pachygrapsus marmoratus include the musky octopus, Eledone moschata.

 The larvae of P. marmoratus are planktonic and may survive for up to 31 days.
 This results in high levels of gene flow between populations, and allows the species to rapidly colonise new areas.